comunica/Article-SSWS2020-AMF/content/evaluation.md

 For each query, we configured a timeout of 5 minutes.
 Furthermore, the default network delay has been configured to 1024Kbps to enforce a realistic Web bandwidth.
-Finally, each experiment uses an NGINX HTTP cache, and the client-side query timeout has been set to 5 minutes.
+Finally, each experiment uses an NGINX HTTP cache, and the client-side query timeout was 5 minutes.
-All experiments were executed on a 64-bit Ubuntu 14.04 machine with 128 GB of memory and a 24-core 2.40 GHz CPU, with each Docker container being limited to a one CPU core.
+All experiments were executed on a 64-bit Ubuntu 14.04 machine with 128 GB of memory and a 24-core 2.40 GHz CPU, each Docker container was limited to one CPU core.

 1. **Client-side AMF Algorithms**:
     First, we compare different client-side algorithms (_None, Triple, BGP Simple, BGP Combined, Triple with BGP Combined_)